littlebearsplaygroup/littlebears-website/content/events/2022-02-26-march-playdate.md

 ---
 layout: event
-title: March Playdate
+title: Friday Playdate
 description: Bern English Switzerland Swiss British American Expat International Playgroup Children Kids Parents Moms Mums Dads Caregivers Nannies Grandparents Playdate
-eventDate: 2022-03-11T14:00:02.579Z
+eventDate: 2022-03-25T14:00:02.579Z
 show: "true"
-lead: Spring is finally here, let's meet up for a celebratory playdate.
+lead: Meet up with other parents and caregivers for a fun playdate in the park
-image: /images/march-playdate.jpg
+image: /images/friday-playdate_lb-website.jpg
 ---
-Spring has finally sprung, and we want to get together and celebrate its arrival.
-Break out your toys, and let's meet up for a playdate at Rosengarten starting at 3pm.
+Bring your children for a fun, relaxed playdate in different parks around Bern.
+We will meet on Fridays starting at 3pm at playgrounds like Rosengarten, Schutzenweg, Monbijou, Elfenau and more.
+Get this week's details on our Facebook page or WhatsApp group.